Ducts and Anomalous Horizons: False, Double, etc.

 Introduction

 Back when celestial navigation was the main way to determine a ship's position, mariners measured the apparent altitudes of the Sun and stars above the visible sea horizon, and corrected these apparent altitudes for dip.
 They were disconcerted when that horizon appeared double, or otherwise appeared peculiar because of unusual refraction effects.
-The “Mariner's Log” section of Marine Observercontains many references to such phenomena.
+The “Mariner's Log” section of Marine Observercontains many references to such phenomena; see also the account by Ives (1951).

 If the sea horizon appeared double, which of the two was the right one to use?
 Their separation might be several minutes of arc, corresponding to an error of several miles in a ship's position — a serious error in navigation.
 And, if the horizon was behaving strangely, would the usual correction for its dip be correct?
 These were practical problems for navigators.